apple/swift-protobuf/Sources/SwiftProtobuf/Docs.docc/API.md

 as for proto3 singular fields above.

-**Proto2 `required` fields** Required fields behave the same as optional fields, except that serialization or deserialization may fail if the field is not provided.
+**Proto2 `required` fields** Required fields behave the same as optional fields, except that binary serialization or deserialization may fail if the field is not provided.

 To illustrate the handling of proto2 fields, consider the following